 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

 - Why self-help is not selfish and why charity, volunteering, and giving to others are.

 - What burnout is caused by (and it’s not what you think).

 - How giving up and burning out present themselves in people’s lives.

 - The importance of understanding the reasons why you do what you do.

 - The best option that generates a life of contribution and satisfaction.

 Featured on the show

-- If you’re not yet in the Self Coaching Scholars program, Click Here to sign up today before we close the doors.
+- If you’re not yet in the Get Coached program, Click Here to sign up today before we close the doors.